kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 # Star Wars: Knights of the Old Republic II - The Sith Lords - Max Quests Glitchless Guide

 ## v2.0.2: Female Jedi Guardian Route (Light Side)
+Route created by Ninko.

-*First of all, major credit to goes out to [30cents](https://www.speedrun.com/user/30Cents) for his help with some route improvements and [Sanjan](https://www.speedrun.com/user/Sanjan) for their work on the Any% Glitchless route.*
+*First of all, major credit goes out to [30cents](https://www.speedrun.com/user/30Cents) for his help with some route improvements and [Sanjan](https://www.speedrun.com/user/Sanjan) for their work on the Any% Glitchless route.*

 This route defeats Darth Traya on Malachor V while also completing the Max amount of the Quests in a single run as fast as possible without the use of glitches.
 Timing begins upon clicking "PLAY" after character creation and ends on the last hit on Traya as the screen fades to black.
 A load-removal tool is available for LiveSplit thanks to glasnonck; times are sorted based on load-removed times, since load times vary significantly in this game, and saving is frequent.
 This guide will cover the character build for the run, as well as a detailed route.